zachleat/zachleat.com/_posts/2022-06-10-ssr-overloaded.md

 > SSR isn’t “free”.
 These SSR frameworks exist because they make a profit for their creators.
 > —[Cory House](https://twitter.com/housecor/status/1534527068888776705)

+The worst outcome from this overloaded definition (in my mind) would be that folks mistakenly assume that component framework SSR requires a Node.js server!
+It _does not_.
+I’d hate to see ambiguity in a technical term leveraged for profit.
+Just know that you _can_ use a static build to implement component SSR (maybe also known as prerendered markup) without a Node.js server, a serverless function adapter, or any of those unnecessary (and more costly) alternatives.
 ---

 This post inspired by tweets from: